fabianlindfors/multi.js/README.md

 -----
 All contributions, big and small, are very welcome.

-Try to mimic the general programming style (mostly based on personal preferences) and keep any CSS as simple as possible.
+Use [Prettier](https://prettier.io) to format all code after editing.
 Build the project with Grunt and bump the version number before creating a pull request.

 License
 -----